 3. Learn to ask the right questions

 How was it caught or farmed?
 The way it is caught is not necessarily the only thing that matters, but it is important to know.
-For instance, trawl caught species like prawns are a problem in QLD and NSW while farmed barramundi is a highly sustainable fish.
+For instance, trawl fishing is less targeted and more impacting on the seafloor than line or trap fishing, and while barramundi caught in gillnets can impact vulnerable species if not well managed, barramundi farmed in Australia is a highly sustainable fish.

 Is this species overfished?
 Well managed Australian fisheries generally report catch amounts so if your fishmonger seem unsure or do not know, be cautious and choose something else.
 Check with Australia’s Sustainable Seafood Guide and if the rating is different, have a chat to them about it to share the knowledge.

 Where is it from?
 Location matters because different fisheries around Australia operate differently.
-For instance, prawns from QLD are overfished while prawns from Spencer Gulf in South Australia are a green-list species.
-Likewise, Pink Snapper from Port Phillip Bay in Victoria is highly sustainable, however, Pink Snapper from QLD it is red-listed and needs to be given a rest to recover.
+For instance, prawns from QLD are red-listed while prawns from Spencer Gulf in South Australia are a green-list species.
+Likewise, Pink Snapper caught in Victoria is highly sustainable, however, Pink Snapper stocks in QLD and NSW are overfished – and red-listed as a result – and need to be given a rest to recover.
 Remember, it is all about making choices from fisheries that operate a little better than others.

 Is it a deep sea, slow-growing or long lived species?
 These species, like Orange Roughy, take a long time to regenerate after they have been fished, therefore the impact of heavy fishing today may take many years or more to properly recover.
 We need to be extra careful with these species and for now should be avoiding these all together.

 Remember, Australia’s Sustainable Seafood Guide can answer all these questions too.

 Any red-listed fish can be substituted for something sustainable.

 If you like QLD Tiger Prawns then try farmed Australian prawns, or wild King Prawns from Spencer Gulf, South Australia.